-A length of one nanometer (one billionth of a meter) approximately defines both the minimum feature size of the smallest human-made devices and the largest dimension of the molecules from which living things are assembled.
-Nanoscale devices and systems are designed to have novel physical, chemical, and biological properties that derive from their intermediate scale, where transitional properties between molecular and bulk behaviors can be accessed and controlled.
+A length of one nanometer (one billionth of a meter) approximately defines both the minimum feature size of the smallest humanmade structures and the dimension of small molecules from which living things are assembled.
+Nanoscale devices and systems are designed to have novel physical, chemical, and biological properties that derive from their intermediate scale, where unique properties between molecular and bulk behaviors can be accessed and controlled.
 While many potentially technologically interesting nanostructures have been identified, these often have been produced using slow and expensive methods with little potential for economical production at commercial scale.
-Economical methods for the assembly of nanosystems, which have nanostructures and nanodevices as components, are also an element of the topic area.
-Nanosystems may be created by various synthesis and assembly techniques, including but not limited to combinations of molecular assembly and top-down miniaturization techniques, bio-assembly, networking at the nanoscale and multiscale and hierarchical architectures, robotics on surfaces, modular nanosystems, chemo-mechanical processing of molecular assemblies, and quantum interactions.
+Economical methods for the assembly of nanosystems, which have nanostructures and nanodevices as components, are also needed.
+Nanosystems may be created by various synthesis and assembly techniques, including but not limited to combinations of molecular assembly and top-down miniaturization techniques, bio-assembly, networking at the nanoscale and multi-scale and hierarchical architectures, robotics on surfaces, modular nanosystems, chemo-mechanical processing of molecular assemblies, and quantum interactions.

-Proposals to this topic area should target nanomanufacturing processes with a clear path to eventual commercial viability.
-We particularly seek proposals that include fundamental research in key, well-defined areas that are compellingly identified as roadblocks to scale-up.
+Proposals to this topic area should target nanomanufacturing processes with a clear commercial relevance.
+The program particularly seeks proposals that include fundamental research in key, well-defined areas that are compellingly identified as roadblocks to scale-up.
 Both of these elements should be carefully explained and justified in proposals, since both the scientific novelty and the feasibility of the methods being researched will be important selection factors.
-Collaborative activities with industrial companies are strongly encouraged and collaborations in which industrial partners develop industrially-relevant test beds where university and company researchers can experiment and interact are particularly encouraged.
-Therefore, it is highly desirable that such firms be consulted early in the proposal preparation process and that their intellectual contributions are clearly explained in the proposal.
+Collaborative activities with industrial companies are strongly encouraged and collaborations in which industrial partners develop industrially relevant test beds where university and company researchers can experiment and interact are particularly encouraged.
+It is highly desirable that such firms be consulted early in the proposal preparation process and that their intellectual contributions be clearly explained in the proposal.